PrivateSky/whys/README.md

     var why = require("../lib/why.js");

     logger.record = function(record){  //you have to integrate with your own logging system by overriding this functions console.log("Failed assert:",JSON.stringify(record));
     }

-    function nop(){  //do nothing but shown in the why history
+    function nop(){  //do nothing but can be recorded in the why history

     }

     function func(callback){
-        nop.why("For something")();
+       nop.why("Nop recording")();
-        callback(null, why.dump()); // take current execution context
+       callback(null, why.dump());   // why.dump() takes the current execution context
     };

     assert.callback("Test example", function(end){
-        func.why("Demonstrate attaching descriptions to future calls")( function(err, result){
+       func.why("Demonstrate attaching descriptions at runtime")( function(err, result){
            console.log(result);
            assert.equal(result.whystack.length, 2);
            end();
        });
-    }.why("Attach another description"));
+    }.why("Test callback"));

-The output of the commented example will be like bellow:
+The output of the commented example is:

     { whystack:
-       [ { step: 'Demonstrate attaching descriptions to future calls',
+       [ { step: 'Callback for func', args: [Object], other: undefined }, { step: 'Demonstrate attaching descriptions at runtime',
            args: [Object],
            other: undefined },
-         { step: 'Attach another description',
+         { step: 'Test callback', args: [Object], other: undefined } ],
+      history: [ { step: 'Nop recording', args: [], other: undefined } ],
+      exceptionContextSource: undefined }
+    [Pass] Test example
+    logWhy dummy implementation.
+Overwrite the logWhy function in the logger
+    Dump: { whystack: [ { step: 'Test callback', args: [Object], other: undefined } ],
+      history:
+       [ { step: 'Nop recording', args: [], other: undefined },
+         { step: 'Callback for func', args: [Object], other: undefined }, { step: 'Demonstrate attaching descriptions at runtime',
            args: [Object],
            other: undefined } ],
-      history: [ { step: 'For something', args: [], other: undefined } ],
       exceptionContextSource: undefined }

-    [Pass] Test example
+Explanantions:

-By calling  why.dump() you can get informations about the set of calls explained with "why" that happened before calling the dump function.
+By calling  why.dump() you can get information about the set of calls explained with "why" that happened before calling the dump function.
-You do not have to put the why() calls everywhere but only on important steps of your asynchronous, multiple microserices algorithms and workflows.
+You do not have to put the why() calls everywhere but only on important steps of your asynchronous, multiple microservices, algorithms and workflows.

+All the exceptions in why guarded functions get tracked and automatically logged
+By manually calling why.dump() you can display context information on the caught exceptions.
+The history of the calls reveals the order of the calls.

 Observations:
      When all the related asynchronous calls are done, the why implementations will call the logger.logWhy function.
 You are responsible of properly implementing a logWhy function.
     In the swarm enabled systems (see SwarmESB project), the why functions handles also the accounting of swarm contexts so you do not have to call the S function for callbacks.